-East Lomond one of the highest points in Fife with undisturbed views across the Firth of Forth and to the southern Highlands.
 The summit was once the site of the chief fortress of the Venicones tribe (a Celtic name meaning ‘the hunting hounds’).
-After the collapse of the Roman Empire in c.410AD the fort was used by Pictish kings as part of the Kingdom of Fib.
-This is from which Fife takes its name.
+After the fall of the Roman Empire in c.410AD.
+The fort became home to Pictish kings as part of the Kingdom of Fib.
+This is how Fife came to have its name.